About Laura Rothkopf, LCSW

 grief, loss, or earlier experiences that continue to shape life in the present

-Many people come to therapy wanting not only relief, but a deeper understanding of themselves and more freedom in how they live and relate
+Many people come to therapy wanting not only relief, but a genuine understanding of themselves and more freedom in how they live.
+That's what we work toward together.

 How I work

-My clinical foundation is psychodynamic and relational.
+The foundation of my work is psychodynamic and relational.
 We pay attention to patterns — the expectations, feelings, and ways of relating that repeat across situations and relationships.
 Often these patterns developed for understandable reasons and once served an important purpose, but over time they may begin to feel limiting, painful, or out of step with who you are now.

 Part of the work is noticing these patterns as they unfold, including in subtle ways within the therapeutic relationship itself.
 What happens between us can offer a meaningful window into what happens elsewhere in your life, making it possible not only to talk about patterns, but to encounter and understand them more directly.